Poached Eggs- ☺♥T

 Poached Eggs

 I needed to find a good recipe to make poached eggs.
 Why?
 Because you need a well made poached egg to make Eggs Benedict.
 You may also simply like poached eggs with other breakfast foods.
-So I searched the Internet a bit and found what looked like a fine recipe.
+You can think of a poached egg as a perfectly made, unbroken soft boiled egg without any shell, and that is very convenient.
+With poached eggs you don't have to hold and scoop hot egg from hot egg shell halves, always breaking the yolk.

-I was lucky to find a near perfect recipe.
+I was lucky to find a nearly perfect recipe from the Internet.
 I was able to make a perfect poached egg easily the first time around.
 I am pleased.
-Also, I've provided additional detailed instructions in this Food Nirvana recipe to make it pretty much foolproof.
+So I've provided additional detailed instructions in this Food Nirvana recipe to make the process pretty much foolproof.

-It is necessary to use a fine mesh sieve to allow any runny egg white to flow through it and be discarded.
-Otherwise the runny part will separate from the rest of the egg during cooking and form useless wads/strings of cooked egg white in the boiling water.
+It is necessary to use a fine mesh sieve to allow any runny egg white to flow through it and be discarded before poaching the egg.
+Otherwise the runny part will separate from the rest of the egg during cooking and form useless wads/strings of cooked egg white in the boiling water, yet typically stay partially connected to the main body of the egg.

 Here are the caveats: 1) The fine mesh sieve, if it is too fine, will not let runny egg white through it, so that defeats the purpose of using that particular fine mesh sieve.
 Find one with slightly larger grid openings.
-2) A jumbo egg and an extra large egg require more cooking time than a large egg, so allow 3 minutes for a large egg, 3 1/4 minutes for an extra large egg, and 3 1/2 minutes for a jumbo egg.
+Gently shake the sieve over a sink or a small bowl to help the runny egg white to drip out.
+This should take about one minute.
+2) A jumbo egg and an extra large egg will require more cooking time than a large egg, so allow 3 minutes for a large egg, 3 1/4 minutes for an extra large egg, and 3 1/2 minutes for a jumbo egg.

 If you are making only one egg then use the stirring step described below to create a vortex in the water before adding the egg.
 If you are making multiple eggs at the same time do not create the vortex.
 Also, initially process each egg in the sieve individually and then put each egg into a separate rameken or small bowl.